 A card payment terminal is the device you swipe your card on in a shop.
 We are all extremely familiar with these devices as we have all paid for something in a shop.
 The card payment terminal’s job is to authenticate cards either through contactless, chip and pin, or from wallets like Google Pay.

 The type of card payment terminal you need again depends on the nature of your business, for example, do you need to take payments in the field and therefore need it to be mobile.
 We will explore this later.

 The role of the payment processor is to take over once the payment has been approved.
 If the difference between the payment processor and payment gateway seems hard to understand, then perhaps think about it like this.
 When you go to get a loan at a physical bank, you will first talk to someone who decides if you are qualified to get the loan.
 Once you are approved someone else then has to do the paperwork that moves the money to your account.
-The payment processing software does that part: it talks to all the parties and manages the movement of the money, and as part of that documents and records all of your payments so you can get a statement of account.
+The payment processing software does that part.
+It talks to all the parties and manages the movement of the money, and documents and records all of your payments so you can get a statement of account.
 In other words, it is doing all the background work of managing the payment process.

-While technically not something needed for taking card payments, if you are selling online you will need shopping cart software on your website that links up with your payment gateway.
+If you are selling online you will need shopping cart software on your website that links up with your payment gateway.

 How Do You Need to Take Card Payments?

 Once you know the terminology you need to think about the way you do business to help you determine what equipment you need.
 There are several different to take card payments that are broadly classified as follows: